probabilistic-numerics/probnum/docs/source/index.rst

 ProbNum is a Python toolkit for solving numerical problems in linear algebra, optimization, quadrature and differential equations.
-ProbNum solvers not only estimate the solution of the numerical problem, but also its uncertainty (error) which arises from finite computational resources, discretization, and stochastic input.
+ProbNum solvers not only estimate the solution of the numerical problem, but also its uncertainty (numerical error) which arises from finite computational resources, discretization, and stochastic input.
 These uncertainties can be used in downstream decisions.

 Currently, available solvers are: